maksimKorzh/fresh-proxy-list/README.md

 # Fresh proxy list
-A simple library that scrapes proxies from 'https://free-proxy-list.net' website, tests whether the REMOTE_ADDR has been change using 'https://www.httpbin.org/ip' and stores them into list.
+A simple library that scrapes proxies from 'https://free-proxy-list.net' website, tests whether the REMOTE_ADDR has been changed using 'https://www.httpbin.org/ip' and stores them into list.
 Writing 'proxyList' into file is also supported

 # Documentation